KieranSutherland/nestable-mui-menu/README.md

 The following components (and corresponding interfaces) are exported:

-- `Menu` - The raw menu component.
+- `NestableMenu` - The raw menu component.
 This will require the anchor element to be managed externally.

-- `MenuButton` - A MUI button wrapping the Menu component, handling the anchoring internally.
+- `NestableMenuButton` - A MUI button wrapping the Menu component, handling the anchoring internally.

 ## :computer: Contributing